 - Did not ask about who is accountable for our privacy practices (required under PIPEDA);

-- The generator did not ask us about security measures but instead inserts this text, which may not be applicable.
+- The generator did not ask about security measures but instead inserts this text, which may not be applicable.